University of North Carolina at Wilmington Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At UNCW, approximately 54% of students took out student loans averaging $6,990 a year.
-That adds up to $27,960 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At UNCW, approximately 48% of students took out student loans averaging $7,628 a year.
+That adds up to $30,512 over four years for those students.

 University of North Carolina at Wilmington Undergraduate Student Diversity